kabulds/Codeigniter-3-Model-Builder/README.md

 # Codeigniter-3-Model-Builder
-Create models automatically from all database tables
+Create model classes from all tables